Romaq/bigrig-scripts/README.md

 page GUI control panel, but may also be a "PVE" command line.
 [^3]: The [PVE Firewall](https://pve.proxmox.com/wiki/Firewall#_configuration_files) has
 a hard-coded exceptions: "WebGUI(8006) and ssh(22) from your local network."
+[^4]: This selection avoids confusing your internal network interface from the external interface presented to the world.